Mineke Schipper: Description of the author

 Thanks to her critical global perspective, Schipper has given an important impulse to the field of intercultural literary studies.
 Making her views accessible to both academic and non-academic audiences, she lectures not only at universities and scientific institutes (Berkeley, Beijing, Pretoria.
 Stockholm), but also to audiences outside the academy, such as policy makers in The Hague or Brussels.

-She has also addressed a thousand rural women in the Amsterdam RAI congress centre; Jewish women in a synagogue in Leiden; a Muslim audience in a mosque in Nairobi; Egyptian folklorists in Cairo; Cultural Institutes from Curaçao to Cambodia.
+She has also addressed a thousand rural women in the Amsterdam RAI congress centre; Jewish women in a synagogue in Leiden; a Muslim audience in a mosque in Nairobi; Egyptian folklorists in Cairo; and Cultural Institutes from Curaçao to Cambodia.

 Education

 Mineke Schipper studied French and Philosophy at Amsterdam Free University and Literary Theory, followed by Comparative Literary Studies at the University of Utrecht.
 She started her career teaching French and African Literature at the Université Libre du Congo (between 1964 and 1972).
 She received her PhD in Amsterdam in 1973, writing the first thesis in the Netherlands on African literature) and dedicated herself to developing the field of intercultural literary studies.
-In 1988 she became the first Professor of Intercultural Literary Studies in the Netherlands, at the Free University of Amsterdam.
-In 1993 she moved to Leiden University where she played a dynamic role in building intercultural bridges in researching and lecturing comparative literature in a global context.
+In 1988, she became the first Professor of Intercultural Literary Studies in the Netherlands, at the Free University of Amsterdam.
+In 1993, she moved to Leiden University, where she played a dynamic role in building intercultural bridges in researching and lecturing comparative literature in a global context.

-In 1999 she received an honorary doctorate from Chengdu University (Sichuan Province) in China.
+In 1999, she received an honorary doctorate from Chengdu University (Sichuan Province) in China.
 Since 2000 she has been regularly invited by the Chinese Academy of Social Sciences (CASS) where she collaborates with colleagues on projects about epics and creation myths.
-In December 2008 she gave her farewell address at the University of Leiden.
+In December 2008, she gave her farewell address at the University of Leiden.